cweachock/cweachock.github.io/selected-works.md

 ### Animation
 In addition to visual design, I always enjoy learning about animation.
 I got the opportunity to do some animation for a couple kickstarters and love incorporating it into the web as well.
 View some samples [here](https://chrisweachock.com/animation/)

+### For Fun
+- Designed and implemented [Tic Tac Toe game](https://chrisweachock.com/tic-tac-toe/) using simple markup and 🍦 Javascript